xraypy/xraylarch/doc/fitting/examples.rst

     :width: 100%
     :align: center

-    fit with individual components.
+    Fit to Fe K-edge pre-edge and edge with 3 Gaussian functions and an Error function.
+Fit with individual components.

 .. subfigend::
     :width: 0.45
-    :label: fig-fit3
+    :label: fig-fit3comp

-    Fit to Fe K-edge pre-edge and edge with 3 Gaussian functions and an Error function.

 Finally for this example, we can replace the Gaussian peak shapes with